mathis-tryla/z-devsecops-cloud/README.md

 #### 5) Deploy Docker images to the GKE Cluster
 Finally, we deploy our ephemeral environment supporting our application based on the ephemeral Docker images signed previously, using Kubernetes.
 Here are the steps to perform this:
-1) Create a production namespace named `env-intern` if it doesn't already exist
+1) Create a production namespace if it doesn't already exist
 2) Update the `$MVN_VERSION` so we can deploy the latest production tagged images
 3) Create the frontend deployment with the `$MVN_VERSION` tagged frontend image in the production namespace
 4) Create the backend deployment with the `$MVN_VERSION` tagged backend image in the production namespace